tarantool/go-vshard-router/README.md

 go-vshard-router is a library for sending requests to a sharded tarantool cluster directly, without using tarantool-router.
-This library based on [tarantool vhsard library router](https://github.com/tarantool/vshard/blob/master/vshard/router/init.lua). go-vshard-router takes a new approach to creating your cluster
+This library based on [tarantool vhsard library router](https://github.com/tarantool/vshard/blob/master/vshard/router/init.lua) and [go-tarantool connector](https://github.com/tarantool/go-tarantool). go-vshard-router takes a new approach to creating your cluster

 Old cluster schema
 ```mermaid